CadenzaProject/cadenzaproject.github.io/docs/icassp_2024/data/icassp2024_data_listener.md

 band the necessary number of audiograms to give the same distribution per band as in the original Clarity dataset (namely 11, 37, 34 and 18).
 This gave an unequal male:female distribution (63 to 37), so 13 males were then randomly selected and replaced by females with the same BEA.
 Of the 100 audiograms, only 50 (25 per gender) were randomly selected to be part of the development set.
+Additionally to the 50 audiograms, we are including a _"normal hearing"_ audiogram (`L5999`).
+Results using this audiogram can be used to evaluate the performance of systems when no amplification prescription is applied.

 * **Evaluation**
 We use a set of 52 listeners audiograms collected for the listener panel in the First Cadenza Challenge.